Skip to main content

 Sales Loads

-The category “Sales Charge (Load) on Purchases” in the fee table includes sales loads that you might pay when you purchase fund shares (also known as “front-end sales loads”).
-Typically, a mutual fund calculates the amount of front-end sales load based on a percentage of the sales price.
-The key point to keep in mind about a front-end sales load is that it reduces—right off the top—the amount of money that you have available to purchase fund shares (as described in the example below).
+• Front-end sales load.
+You might pay this fee when you purchase mutual fund shares.
+Typically, a mutual fund calculates the amount of a front-end sales load based on a percentage of the sales price.
+A front-end sales load is paid out of the amount of money you have to purchase mutual fund shares.
+Thus, it decreases the amount of money you have to invest.

-For example, if you write a $10,000 check to a fund to purchase fund shares, and the fund has a 5% front-end sales load, the total amount of the sales load will be $500.
-The $500 sales load is deducted from your $10,000 check (and typically paid to a selling broker), and assuming there are no other front-end fees, the remaining $9,500 is used to purchase your fund shares.
+• Example of a front-end sales load.
+You write a $10,000 check to purchase shares of a mutual fund with a 5% front-end sales load.
+The total amount of the sales load is $500.
+The $500 sales load is deducted from your $10,000 check (and paid to the selling broker).
+There are no other front-end fees, so your remaining $9,500 is used to purchase shares.

-Sometimes, funds offer discounts for larger investment amounts—usually called “breakpoint discounts”—in which the sales load is reduced if more than a certain amount of money is invested.
+• Sales charge discounts.
+Sometimes, mutual funds offer discounts for larger investment amounts in which the sales load is reduced if more than a certain amount of money is invested.
+In the prospectus fee table, these discounts are referred to as sales charge discounts.
+The investment levels required to obtain the discounts are commonly called breakpoints.

-The category “Deferred Sales Charge (Load)” in the fee table refers to a sales load that you might pay when you redeem fund shares (that is, sell your shares back to the fund).
-You may also see this referred to as a “deferred” or “back-end” sales load.
-When you purchase shares that have a back-end sales load instead of a front-end sales load, no sales load is deducted at the time of your purchase, so all of your money is used immediately to purchase fund shares (assuming that no other fees or charges apply at the time of purchase).
+• Back-end, or deferred, sales load.
+You might pay this fee when you redeem your mutual fund shares (that is, sell your shares back to the mutual fund).
+When you purchase shares that have a back-end sales load instead of a front-end sales load, no sales load is deducted at the time of your purchase.
+That means all of your money is used immediately to purchase shares (if no other fees or charges apply at the time of purchase).
+However, the fee will be paid out of the money you receive when you exit the fund.
+Typically, a mutual fund calculates the amount of a back-end sales load based on the lesser of the value of the initial investment or the value of the investment at redemption.
+Read the prospectus carefully to determine whether a fund calculates its fee in this manner.

 Redemption Fee